 - Blood from the Mouth: Meg and Dean.

 - Boom, Headshot: Dean shoots the demon Tom with the Colt.

 - Cliffhanger: The season ends with our heroes unconscious and covered in blood.

 - Consummate Liar: Meg insists that John is dead.

 Meg: You just wonít take ďdeadĒ for an answer, will you?

-- Daddy's Little Villain: The Meg Masters Demon.
+- Daddy's Little Villain: The demon that was possessing Meg Masters.

 - Death Seeker: John and Sam.

-- Demonic Possession: Bobby says that by the Summer of 2006 they already had 27 possessions, while he usually only hears about 3 maybe 4 a year.
+- Demonic Possession: Bobby says that by the summer of 2006 there'd already been 27 demonic possessions, while he usually only hears about maybe three or four a year.